Nicklaskiaer/Parallel-Computing-Project-1/README.md

 ```

 The different implementations are split into different files, all using header files to include the necessary functions and structs.
-The helpers file contains the structs, a function to print a matrix, functions that runs a given function times it.
+The helpers file contains the structs, a function to print a matrix, functions that run a given function and times it.
 Returning the corresponding result struct.
 The main file is used to run the program, and call the functions from the different implementations.

 ## Sequential Implementation